greatislander/looseleaf/src/docs/02-custom-properties.md

-Looseleaf makes heavy use of CSS custom properties.
+Loose Leaf makes heavy use of CSS custom properties.
 This allows the framework to be customized in various ways.
 The properties and their default values are documented here.

-All of Looseleaf's custom properties are namespaced using the `--ll-` prefix.
+All of Loose Leaf's custom properties are namespaced using the `--ll-` prefix.

 ## Core Properties